opendatacube/datacube-k8s-eks/docs/cluster_access.md

 ## Pre-requisites

-You'll need to know how to build the cluster first this is covered in detail in the [Getting Started Guid](./getting_started.md)
+You'll need to know how to build the cluster first.
+This is covered in detail in the [Getting Started Guid](./getting_started.md)

 You'll need either:
 1. a user account with mfa enabled.
 See the [AWS guide for setting up MFA](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_enable_virtual.html)